vicksbr/molecule-app/README.md

 # About

-This app provides core functionality necessary for most resource-oriented, data-driven applications.
+This API provides core functionality necessary for most resource-oriented, data-driven applications.
+It is what you would get if you selected the following for your Molecule:

+- Language: TypeScript
+- Package manager: NPM
+- Renderer: React
+- Documentation: TypeDoc
+- Testing: Jest
+- Logging: Loglevel
+- Platforms: Web
+- UI: Styled components
+- Themes: Light, Dark
+- Deployment: Netlify

 To add the functionality you need for your own applications, visit [Molecule.dev](https://www.molecule.dev) and create your own Molecule.
 You'll receive a codebase similar to this one with all of the additional functionality you've selected, customized specifically for you.